PostHog/posthog.com/contents/blog/posthog-marketing.md

 ### Circuit breakers

 We like to iterate our website quickly, which often means pushing new designs live without testing.
 As a fallback, we track various "circuit breaker" metrics on our marketing dashboard, such as the conversion rate on key landing pages.

+In July, for example, we discovered a tracking bug between 'posthog.com' and 'app.posthog.com' which caused an obvious drop in conversions.
+Then, in August, we introduced a new pricing page experience.

 ![pricing trend](../images/blog/posthog-marketing/pricing-trend.png)

-In July, for example, we iterated several different versions of a new pricing page.
 As you can see (above), our first iteration was a pretty dramatic failure.
 Users visiting the pricing page and "showing intent" (we'll get into what this means later) declined from ~25% down to ~10%.

 This lead our Website & Docs team to iterate several new versions, which they then tested using feature flags and experiments.
 Conversions have since returned to normal and we've simplified our pricing as a result.

-> 💡 **Try using filters on dashboards:** You can apply global filters to any dashboard based on event properties, person properties, feature flags, and cohorts.
+> 💡 **PostHog Tip:** Try using filters on dashboards!
+You can apply global filters to any dashboard based on event properties, person properties, feature flags, and cohorts.
 This is a great way to drill down into specific audiences (e.g. users by country, city, continent).

 ## Website Dashboard